 What is Node.js?

-Written in C, C++, Node.js utilizes the storage for better data-intensive tasks execution.
+Written in C, and C++, Node.js utilizes the storage for better data-intensive task execution.
 Additionally, Node.js’s core accelerates its productivity and better processing speed.
 Therefore, it is cross-platform and free-to-use, allowing developers to develop faster and more independent web applications.

 According to StackOverflow’s survey, Node.js has acquired the first top spot with over 51% vote of over 33,913 developer responses for 2 years.
 Additionally, it was used to develop over 50% of developed projects as of 2020.

 Last but not least, thanks to its remarkable contribution, Node.js is the best choice and most reliable technology for heavy-traffic websites, such as Netflix, PayPal, Groupon, eBay, and AliExpress.

 Read more about HDWEBSOFT’s Node JS Development.